 Which plant where, when and why database for growing urban green space (GC15002)

-What’s it all about?
+What was it all about?

+The tool is available from the Which Plant Where website and was designed for use by a wide range of stakeholders from nursery and turf growers to developers, landscape planners and designers, councils and individuals.
 Users will be able to select from a range of filters to choose the right species of plant for various urban areas – from street plantings to housing developments and open spaces.